phylosopher07/phylosopher07.github.io/_posts/2023-02-04-dfs-and-bfs.md

 The time and space analysis of DFS differs according to its application area.
-DFS is typically used to traverse an entire graph, and takes time $ O(|V|+|E|) $ if implemented by using adjacency list.
+DFS is typically used to traverse an entire graph, and takes time $ O(|V|+|E|) $ if implemented by using an adjacency list.
 This is linear in the size of the graph.
-In these applications it also uses space $ O(|V|) $ in the worst case to store the stack of vertices on the current search path as well as the set of already-visited vertices.
+In these applications, it also uses space $ O(|V|) $ in the worst case to store the stack of vertices on the current search path as well as the set of already-visited vertices.

 * **Time complexity**: $ O(\vert{V}\vert+\vert{E}\vert) $